Nitish-Kumar-Pandit/News-application-/README.md

 # News-application-
 News application project, done using HTML, CSS &amp; JS.
 To get the news data I have used a free version of news API.
-To check this project please run it using the code editor (because of free version)/ you can check the demo on my LinkedIn.
+To check this project please download and run it using the code editor (because of free version)/ you can check the demo on my LinkedIn.
 I have made it responsive using media queries to make it look better for all devices.
 Also seeking for your valuable feedback.